Cookiaria/cookienotes/README.md

 im still mad about that but i think this thing is way better anyway

 ---

-### disclaimer:
+### ⚠️ disclamer:

-this does not store anything anywhere except your pc with localstorage if you clear site data and cookies, your saved notes are gone
+- this does not store anything anywhere except your pc with localstorage if you clear site data and cookies, your saved notes are gone

-i don't have anywhere to store anything anyway lol

-## wtf does otorrinolaringologia mean
-stupid word a classmate and i came up with while he was watching me fuck around in html
+- i cannot guarantee that it will actually save so dont get mad at me if it doesn't

+## FEATURES:
+- REALTIME MARKDOWN
+- autosaving every second
+- creatures
+- TAB CREATION!
+- TAB RENAMING! (right click them)
+- garb

-## issues atm:
+## known issues atm:
 - preview button not working at ALL (i will fix i promise)
+- autosave not working if you type, not create another tab and switch, then refresh
 - some css colors being all over the place for now
 - mobile does not look right (i will not fix this since this is not intended for mobile anyway)